szager-chromium/rr/Installation.md

 ## Building

 rr uses the CMake build system, which is able to generate multiple build environments.
 So you can choose whichever build driver you prefer to use.
+The commands below show building rr in a separate `obj` directory.
+This is recommended because cmake generates a *lot* of auxiliary files.

 ### To use Eclipse

+    cd ../
+    mkdir obj
+    cd obj
-    cmake -G "Eclipse CDT4 - Unix Makefiles"
+    cmake -G "Eclipse CDT4 - Unix Makefiles" ../rr

 Next, import the project into Eclipse.
 By default Eclipse will automatically build the project when files change.
 You can force Eclipse to rebuild the project by pressing Ctrl-B.

 ### To use Makefiles

+    cd ../
+    mkdir obj
+    cd obj
-    cmake .
+    cmake ../rr

 Then the command